Becki82/pipboy/README.md

 RadBoy

-Dashboard incorporating a music player and quote generator in the style of the Fallout game series using React
+Dashboard incorporating a music player and quote generator in the style of the Fallout game series using React and styled components

+Styling still to be completed to make it fully responsive

 This is a work in progress with items still to include;